abcucberkeley/cpp-tiff/README.md

 An efficient parallel Tiff reader/writer that utilizes LibTIFF and OpenMP.

 ## Limitations
-1. Currently RGB tiffs are not supported but support may be added in the future
+1. RGB and RGBA tiffs are supported for reading only; writing RGB/RGBA is not yet supported
+2. Only chunky (interleaved) RGB/RGBA is supported.
+Planar RGB (separate color planes) will return an error

 ## Python